PatrickZimmerer/RARE-ERC-721-Enumerable/README.md

   `uint256[50] private __gap;` will create a placeholder for 50 more variables in that might be added in the future

-- Question 4: What is the difference between initializing the proxy and initializing the implementation?
+## Question 4: What is the difference between initializing the proxy and initializing the implementation?
 Do you need to do both?
 When do they need to be done?

 - Answer:
+  The proxy contract is responsible for forwarding transactions to the implementation contract.
+When you deploy the proxy contract, you provide the address of the implementation contract as an argument.
+This "initializes" the proxy by telling it where to forward transactions.

+  The implementation contract contains the actual business logic of your upgradeable contract system.
+However, because this contract is never actually deployed (it's just used by the proxy), you can't use a constructor to initialize it.
+Instead, you need to use a separate initialize() function to set any initial state or perform any setup actions.

+  Yes you need both, the proxy needs to be initialized so it knows where to delegate calls.
+The implementation contract needs to be initialized so that its state is set up correctly.
+Both need to be done on deployment.

-- Question 5: What is the use for the reinitializer?(<https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/master/contracts/proxy/utils/Initializable.sol#L119>) Provide a minimal example of proper use in Solidity
+## Question 5: What is the use for the [Duck Duck Go](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/master/contracts/proxy/utils/Initializable.sol#L119) ?
+Provide a minimal example of proper use in Solidity

 - Answer:
+  A reinitializer may be used after the original initialization step.
+This is essential to configure modules that are added through upgrades and that require initialization.
+It can only be called when the version also increases, the version can also be increased by more than just one version, setting the version to 255 will prevent any future updates since it is a `uint8` in the OZ implementation.

+  For example if you have an implementation contract V1, with storage variabels `uint256 firstValue` which needs to be set on deployment you will use the `initialize()` function to do that, now when you want to upgrade that contract and you also want another state variable that for some reason needs to be initialized, you can do that by adding the `reinitializer` modifiert to your `initialize()` function,

 ## Sample Hardhat Project